Integrated Transit Plan

 CCTA is looking for input from community members to make sure the ITP meets the needs of all travelers.
 CCTA is particularly interested in hearing from people in underserved communities.

-Please check back here for updates and opportunities to share your thoughts about transit in Contra Costa County.
+Please leave a comment to share your thoughts about transit in Contra Costa County.

 For more info about this plan, contact: